AathmanT/Tamil-Songs-Search-Engine-ElasticSearch/README.md

 ##########################################################################################

-# custom stop words and stemming
+# custom stop words and stemming new analyzer along with the standard analyzer
 PUT /songs_db/
 {
         "settings": {